-PC fans were delightfully surprised to see a message at the very end of the new Demon's Souls trailer that promised it's "Also available on PC."
+PC fans were delightfully surprised to see a message at the very end of the State of Play Demon's Souls trailer that promised it's "Also available on PC."
 It didn't take long for the trailer to be pulled off PlayStation's official YouTube channel.
-Later, Sony clarified to PC Gamer that the PC message at the end of the trailer was "human error" and that Demon's Souls would be a PlayStation 5 exclusive.
+Later, Sony clarified to PC Gamer that the PC message at the end of the trailer was "human error" (opens in new tab) and that Demon's Souls would be a PlayStation 5 exclusive.

 When asked if Demon's Souls would ever release on PC, Sony declined to elaborate further.
 It seems like Sony may be keeping the door open to a PC version, but wants everyone to be excited about its new console right now.
 Even if there really are zero PC plans right now, that could always change.